kubernetes/sig-release/release-engineering/handbooks/k8s-release-cut.md

 > [!CAUTION]
 **After** the Pull Request is merged and **before** starting the official nomock release step, watch [the following Prow Job](https://prow.k8s.io/?job=post-k8sio-image-promo) and wait for it to succeed.

 If the job fails, look into the root cause and message the Slack thread.
-In many cases a rerun is fine (such as 429 too many requests).
+In many cases a rerun is fine (such as 429 too many requests or limit quota exceeded).
 A resolution to this problem is being discussed [here](https://docs.google.com/document/d/1S5NlwOdtXKEWXvdkGRvVTsNip6niyhb52FSNk8-uJiQ/edit?resourcekey=0-IRBLdEtrNfK9e7z1w4y9ng&tab=t.0).

 To check the logs after failure, click on the spyglass eye icon, otherwise you can look at the POD logs when the job is running by clicking on the paper icon.